provenance-io/provenance-docs/docs/pb/p8e/p8e-usage/p8e-setup.md

 ./gradlew runner:run
 ```

 From here you're all set to start creating your own contract specifications, and then publishing and executing them.
-The remaining documentation will walk you through these steps and help you understand P8e.
+The remaining documentation will walk you through these steps and help you understand BlockVault.

 ## Testnet/Mainnet